dotnet/SqlClient/BUILDGUIDE.md

 ## Enabling OS secure protocols preference

-Tls 1.3 has been taken out in view of the fact that the driver lacks full support.
-To jump back on the OS preferences as same as earlier, you must enable the following AppContext switch on application's startup:
+TLS 1.3 has been excluded due to the fact that the driver lacks full support.
+To enable OS preferences as before, enable the following AppContext switch on application startup:

 **"Switch.Microsoft.Data.SqlClient.EnableSecureProtocolsByOS"**